initxlab/ngd-api/README.md

 # initxlab/nGD-pack
 Bringing to you Next Generation Data Processing Pack.
 With 3 standalone Infrastructures.
 Separation between your Business Context/Operations, RESTFul Client Provider with Testing and the Presentation.
-As Experts, our goal in Initxlab is to stick to full Compliance with Industry Technology.
+Our goal in Initxlab is to stick at the best possible to full Compliance with Industry Technology Standards.
 For the safety of your Business and Customer Data.
-Work in progress

 # Main Technologies
 - Symfony 5.3+ Components, PHP 8 ready with now native and powerfull @Annotations syntax